Pavankulal9/Weather-App/README.md

-# Whether App
+# Weather App

- A simple Whether forecast application with butter UI experience done with javascript.
+ A simple Weather forecast application with butter UI experience done with javascript.

 ## Features

 - Feature 1:
-  You can check  current day whether forecast with humidity and wind speed of any place just by adding the name of the place in the search bar and   click search.
+  You can check  current day weather forecast with humidity and wind speed of any place just by adding the name of the place in the search bar and   click search.

 ## Tech Stack